-For the year ended December 31, 2013 and onward, the Company's banks require the Company to maintain certain financial covenants.
-In April 2014, the Company signed a new financial undertakings letter, with one of the banks and in May 2014 with the other bank effective for the financial statements for the year ended December 31, 2013 and onward, pursuant to which it is required to maintain: (i) adjusted shareholders' equity equal to the greater of \$4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
-For this purpose, adjusted shareholders' equity excludes certain intangible and other assets.
+In April 2014, the Company signed a new financial undertakings letter with one bank and in May 2014 with another bank, effective for the financial statements for the year ended December 31, 2013 and onward.
+The Company is required to maintain certain financial covenants, including: (i) adjusted shareholders' equity (excluding certain intangible and other assets) equal to the greater of \$ 4.5 million or 17% of its consolidated total assets; and (ii) a debt service ratio of 1.5.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
-As of December 31, 2014, the Company was in compliance with such covenants.
+As of December 31, 2015, the Company was in compliance with such covenants.